Adaptive-Bias/fse21_paper270/README.md

 Given the time constraints of the artifact evaluation process, we do not provide instructions for reproducing the experimental results for LibFuzzer; it would take many CPU months to reproduce all results.
 Instead, we provide the raw data (`fse21_paper270/data/fuzzingdata.csv`) and an R workbook (`Empirical.ipynb`) for processing the data and generating plots and graphs.
 We have provided the patch for LibFuzzer within this repository.
 Use this [link](https://github.com/Adaptive-Bias/fse21_paper270/blob/main/LibFuzzer.diff) to access it.

 ## Structure of this Repository
-* Within *'workbooks'* directory, you can find two separate R workbooks that allow to reproduce all the results presented in the paper.
+* Within *workbooks* directory, you can find two separate R workbooks that allow to reproduce all the results presented in the paper.
   * ***Simulation.ipynb -*** This workbook consists of the simulation framework along with respective results obtained through greybox fuzzing simulations.
   * ***Empirical.ipynb -*** Contains the experimental results, evaluations of estimator performance, and all the plots/graphs presented in the experimental results section of the paper.
-* Within the *'outputs'* directory, you can find the generated plots and graphs.
+* Within the *outputs* directory, you can find the generated plots and graphs.
+* Within the *data* directory, you can find the data from which the plots and graphs are generated.

 ## Reproducing our Results
 We need to run the Jupyter notebooks.
 In the following, we specify the installation procedure for Windows.
 A similar installation procedure is recommended for other operating systems.